spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ```

 And now my library is not imposing promises on you.
 Infact, my library is even
-friendlier to the community: if I make a dumb mistake within the library that
+friendlier to the community: if I make a dumb mistake that causes an exception
-causes an exception to be thrown, it wont crash your process but instead it
+to be thrown in the library, the exception will be passed as an error to
-will pass that exception as an error to your callback.
+your callback instead of crashing your process.
+Now I don't have to fear the

-As a bonus, I don't have to fear the wrath of my angry users for crashing their
+wrath of angry library users expecting zero downtime on their production
-production servers.
-Thats always a plus.
+servers.
+Thats always a plus, right?

 ## What about generators?

 To use generators with callbacks you have two options

-1. use a resumer library like [suspend] or [genny]
+1. use a resumer style library like [suspend] or [genny]
 2. wrap callback-taking functions to become thunk returning functions.

 Since #1 is proving to be unpopular, why not just `s/thunk/promise/g` and use